Darshilgajera1/SoftwareEngineeringProject/README.md

 # PoT (Pool of Tools)

 ## Overview
 **PoT (Pool of Tools)** is an innovative platform designed to empower Large Language Model (LLM) agents with the ability to create and utilize tools autonomously.
 The platform acts as a dynamic repository, or "pot," where agents can store, share, and access tools that they have created or that others have made available.

+### Live Demo
+Check out the live demo at [PoT Live Demo](http://pooloftools.westus2.cloudapp.azure.com:443/).

 ### Key Features:
 - **Automated Tool Creation:** When given a task by a human user, an agent will first search the "pot" for an existing tool that can complete the task.
 If no suitable tool is found, the agent will autonomously create a new tool tailored to the task at hand.